Yohann76/graphic-representation-realt/Docs/Tasks.md

 ## Header (link dashboard):
 - improve design for header (rent section, fee section...)
-- add total fee realT
 - manage different currency for each graphic (convert each monney in $ for have correct proportion in %)
 - Number city
 - Number country
-- Formate all data with space (example : 6 978,63)
 - located unit xx/xx(xx%)